CM 1

 In Development

-The consented wind farm is on land at Littlegill Farm, 2.2km north-east of Abington and 4km north of Crawford in the Clydesdale East ward of South Lanarkshire.
-It is located within the Duneaton Community Council area, and community consultation throughout the development lifetime has therefore been largely focused on the neighbouring Community Council areas of Crawford and Duneaton.
+The consented Priestgill Wind Farm is located on land at Littlegill Farm, 2.2km North East of Abington and 4km North of Crawford in the Clydesdale East ward of South Lanarkshire.

 turbine icon